node-red/node-red-docker/README.md

 ## Docker Stack / Docker Compose

 Below an example of a Docker Compose file which can be run by `docker stack` or `docker-compose`.
-Please refer to the official Docker pages for more info about [docker stack](https://docs.docker.com/engine/reference/commandline/stack/) and [docker compose](https://docs.docker.com/compose/).
+Please refer to the official Docker pages for more info about [Docker stack](https://docs.docker.com/engine/reference/commandline/stack/) and [Docker compose](https://docs.docker.com/compose/).

 ```
 ################################################################################